List of The Land Before Time characters: Rhett

 Rhett (voiced by Elizabeth Daily) is a new friend of Littlefoot's friend Ali, who is introduced in the TV series episode "The Brave Longneck Scheme".
 He initially had an arrogant personality and tried to pass himself off as a hero.

 Tippy's mother

 Tippy's mother (voiced by Susan Krebs) is a kindly female Stegosaurus who invites Spike to spend time with her herd upon learning that he has been adopted by another species and has not spent time around his species.
 She later invites him to travel with the herd when they leave the Valley in search of food during the freeze.
 She and her son, together with their herd, reappear in the episode "The Forbidden Friendship".

+Spiketail Leader

+Spiketail Leader (voiced by Rob Paulsen) is the leader of Tippy’s herd, appears with Tippy, his Mother and their herd in The Land Before Time VIII: The Big Freeze and in the episode "The Forbidden Friendship".

 Ruby's Family

-Ruby's Family (both voiced by Rob Paulsen, Nika Futterman) is a family of Oviraptors, who is first appeared in "The Star Day Celebration" and "Return to Hanging Rock".
+Ruby's Family (Parents voiced by Rob Paulsen and Nika Futterman, siblings voiced by Jeff Bennett and Meghan Strange) is a family of Oviraptors, who appeared in "The Star Day Celebration" and "Return to Hanging Rock".